Jdaniel19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-(15) this is a script that converts a number from base 10 to base 16
+(16) this is Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII